 Classes run two to two-and-a-half hours, are hands on, lots of fun and include plenty of samples to taste and take home.
 Come alone, come with friends!
 Most classes with fewer than two registrants will be cancelled or rescheduled.

 If you're interested in hosting a group class in your home, we can certainly work that out.
 Please contact me if you're interested.

 I've also been fortunate to be invited to help judge preserves and pickles at local and national competitions and fairs.
-See the Events section to see where you can find me this fall.
+There is so much good eating out there, y'all!

 Click a class title to start the payment process for your spot in the class.
 Each class spot must be bought individually, as my system doesn't allow sales of multiples.
 I look forward to seeing you!